Data silos and legacy compliance monitoring systems – barriers to effective surveillance and comms compliance

 The explosion in the ways that people can now communicate and do business with each other means that strict regulation and enforcement are now more crucial than ever.

-With the risk landscape growing more and more complex and new, increasingly granular regulations being continually introduced to keep up, compliance departments must also become more sophisticated in the way they conduct eComms surveillance to monitor and control these risks.
+With the risk landscape growing more and more complex and new, increasingly granular regulations being continually introduced in an attempt to keep up, compliance departments must also become more sophisticated in the way they conduct eComms surveillance to monitor and control these risks.

-The Expanding Scope of Regulatory Requirements for Voice, eComms and Trade Surveillance Tools
+The Expanding Scope of Regulatory Requirements for Voice, E-Communications and Trade Surveillance Tools

 With the adoption of new forms of multimedia communication over the years, regulators have had to expand the scope of existing legislation, and introduce new directives, to attempt to mitigate this risk, particularly in the wake of the 2007/8 financial crisis.